webxos/macroslow/NVIDIA/quantum/page_2.markdown

 ### CHIMERA 2048-AES SDK: Hybrid Quantum-Classical Computing with CUDA-Q

-The **CHIMERA 2048-AES SDK** is DUNES’ quantum computing powerhouse, designed to leverage NVIDIA’s CUDA-Q platform and cuQuantum SDK for hybrid quantum-classical applications.
+The **CHIMERA 2048-AES SDK** is the MACROSLOW’ quantum computing powerhouse, designed to leverage NVIDIA’s CUDA-Q platform and cuQuantum SDK for hybrid quantum-classical applications.
 While NVIDIA does not build quantum computers, its CUDA-Q platform uses classical GPUs to accelerate quantum simulations, and CHIMERA extends this capability by integrating quantum-resistant encryption and multi-agent orchestration.
 CHIMERA is ideal for researchers and developers exploring quantum algorithms, error correction, and machine learning workflows that combine classical and quantum processing.

 Key features of CHIMERA include:
 - **CUDA-Q Integration**: CHIMERA uses NVIDIA’s CUDA-Q to write and simulate quantum algorithms on GPUs, achieving up to 100x faster simulation times compared to CPU-based systems.
 For example, simulating a 30-qubit quantum circuit on an NVIDIA H100 GPU takes minutes instead of hours.